-Operandio has all of the features you need to effectively and reliably track staff RSA certificate compliance, including;
+Operandio has all the features you need to effectively and reliably track staff RSA certificate compliance, including;

-- The ability to delegate important tasks to staff that ensure that everyone has up to date RSAs
+- The ability to delegate important tasks to staff that ensure that everyone has up-to-date RSAs

 - Progress tracker so you can be sure that tasks are completed on time and important deadlines are being met to maintain the compliance of your business